scottzach1/Project-Beans/project_requirement/project-requirement.md

 ##### Open Source Software

-The client has clearly specified that the final result of the project is intended to contribute to the existing body of knowledge for rocket enthusiasts.
+The client has clearly specified that the final result of the project is intended to contribute to the existing body of knowledge available to the rocket enthusiasts.
 The best way to ensure that this requirement is met is by making sure that the software produced by the project is open source and can be freely accessed by anyone.
 The open source nature of our software introduces some constraints, one of which is that the software produced